mcroteau/Dynamics/README.md

 ﻿# Dynamics +Gain

+I Mike Croteau copyright the following:

+* This application, the source code and the logic behind it
+* The idea to accept donations at these kiosks
+* The idea to display the number of people homeless

+@ copyright Mike Croteau : 31 Oct 2020 1:34am Alaska Time

+**An Aqo Project for Zqo**

+D3XZKUT6

+Dynamics +Gain is a non profit designed with the sole purpose of removing the barriers that prevent others from donating time, money and resources!

 user walks up to screen
 user sees a dashboard of his/her city with total homeless user click give